raspberrypilearning/getting-started-scratch/en/step_8.md

 --- /collapse ---

 --- task ---
-Use the Paint editor to create any additional sprites that you need as scenery.
-This could be hills or mountains in the distance, or smaller sprites, such as trees or flowers.

-Think about whether you want to create your scenery as one sprite **or** whether you want to create separate scenery sprites.
-If you create separate scenery sprites, some of your sprites will be able to move through and behind the 3D scenery.
-That will make it easier for you to move sprites around later, depending on your ideas for your project.
+Use the Paint editor tips below to create your own designs for your sprites.

 --- collapse ---
 ---